How do you rope in the wind? Colorado’s Ty Blasingame has some expertise in the matter.

-This picture was taken at the Steve Johnson Memorial Roping in Gill, Colorado, this May.
+This picture was taken at the Steve Johnson Memorial Roping in Gill, Colorado, in May.
 Colorado in May can really get windy, and this day was no exception.
 I started the day thinking I’d like my usual Cactus Future XS head rope, but after the first one, I went back and got a Whistler MS out of my rope bag and that’s what I stuck with the rest of the day.
 A heavier rope makes roping into the wind a lot easier.

 You’ve got to keep your focus and just keep swinging, even if the wind blurs your eyesight.
 You just try to outlast everybody.
 That’s all you can do, and it’s hard to stay focused.
 It’s mind over matter.